FAQ's

 What Is an OSRO?

 To qualify as an Oil Spill Removal Organization, or OSRO, organizations must have the equipment, experience, and expertise to respond effectively to an oil spill incident.
 OSROs often contract with organizations that handle oil, including those working with tank and non-tank vessels and those in coastal areas.
-OSROs may assist these organizations with emergency response; however, OSROs like Environmental Works can also aid facilities in creating their own spill response plans before an emergency strikes.
-Ultimately, OSROs offer a unique combination of equipment, trained personnel, and other resources to serve oil facilities in a variety of scenarios, including with ongoing Coast Guard compliance.
+OSROs may assist these organizations with emergency response; however, OSROs like EWI can also aid facilities in creating their own spill response plans before an emergency strikes.
+OSROs offer a unique combination of equipment, trained personnel, and other resources to serve oil facilities in a variety of scenarios, including with ongoing Coast Guard compliance.

 History of Oil Spill Removal Organizations